rmgodfrey/advent_of_code/README.md

 This repository contains my solutions to puzzles from [Advent of Code](https://adventofcode.com).
+Many of these solutions are here only for posterity and haven't been cleaned up in any way since they were first written.
+The solutions I would consider "clean" are those from 2022 and days 1-4 from 2023.
+The other solutions are still quite messy at this point, even though they work (i.e., they return the correct answers).